 - Employment consultant to consider your future employment and retraining options.

-Serious injury claims are different to other types of personal injury claims because the injuries you have sustained are more serious and long lasting.
-Your medical needs may be complex, and it may be some time before the future prognosis become clear.
+Serious injury claims are different from other types of personal injury claims because the injuries you have sustained are more serious and long-lasting.
+Your medical needs may be complex, and it may be some time before the future prognosis becomes clear.